-- (d) an amount equal to: - (i) if, because of subsection 99(2A), (2AB) or (2B), the supply of the benefit is taken to be a supply otherwise than under this Part-the Commonwealth price for the supply of the benefit; or - (ii) in any other case-the amount that the person was charged under section 87. - (2) A person is entitled to be paid by the Commonwealth an amount equal to the difference between the amount payable for the supply of a pharmaceutical benefit on terms that are appropriate for the supply of the benefit to a general patient and an amount equal to the Commonwealth price for the supply of the benefit if: - (a) an approved supplier did not supply the benefit to the person on those terms because the supplier was not satisfied that the person was entitled to receive the benefit on those terms; and - (b) the Secretary is satisfied that the person was entitled at the time to receive the benefit on those terms. - (3) Subsection (4) applies if: - (a) under this Act an approved supplier charged a person an amount in respect of a supply of a pharmaceutical benefit; and - (b) at the time of the supply, the person was eligible to be issued with a concession card or an entitlement card but was not the holder of such a card.
+- (d) an amount equal to: - (i) if the supply of the benefit is one to which subsection 99(2A), (2AB) or (2B) applies-the Commonwealth price for the supply of the benefit; or - (ii) in any other case-the amount that the person was charged under section 87. - (2) A person is entitled to be paid by the Commonwealth an amount equal to the difference between the amount payable for the supply of a pharmaceutical benefit on terms that are appropriate for the supply of the benefit to a general patient and an amount equal to the Commonwealth price for the supply of the benefit if: - (a) an approved supplier did not supply the benefit to the person on those terms because the supplier was not satisfied that the person was entitled to receive the benefit on those terms; and - (b) the Secretary is satisfied that the person was entitled at the time to receive the benefit on those terms. - (3) Subsection (4) applies if: - (a) under this Act an approved supplier charged a person an amount in respect of a supply of a pharmaceutical benefit; and - (b) at the time of the supply, the person was eligible to be issued with a concession card or an entitlement card but was not the holder of such a card.